devsoc-unsw/structs.sh/docs/feat-record-visualisation-session/postgresql-operations.md

 ## Migration workflow

-1. Convert [schema.sql](./schema.sql) into an ordered migration; do not execute the documentation file automatically.
+1. Keep [schema.sql](./schema.sql) as design documentation; apply the ordered migration in `server/migrations/` instead.
 2. Review both the forward migration and rollback/roll-forward recovery plan.
-3. Apply migrations in development and CI before API tests.
+3. Prove the migration from an empty database and add that check to CI before API tests.
 4. Apply production migrations with the migration role before deploying code that writes the new shape.
 5. Keep reads backwards-compatible during rolling deployments.
-6. Record applied migrations in the chosen migration tool's history table.
+6. Use the `node-pg-migrate` history table as the migration record.

 The first migration enables `pgcrypto`, creates `visualisation_snapshots`, creates its indexes, and creates `public_visualisation_snapshots`.